Jewish Community Concerns

 • explains that JCRC, ADL, Jewish Federation, Simon Wiesenthal Center, "and/or other Zionist organizations" may "create problems” and that their "primary goal is to stunt the development of authentic anti-racist curriculum.”

-How does BDS end up being promoted as a result of Critical ES Guiding Principles?
+How does anti-Zionism end up being promoted as a result of Liberated ES Guiding Principles?

 Critical ES Guiding Values and Principles specifically direct students to: